 Who is eligible to apply to the summer fellowship?

-The program is open to current college students and recent college graduates, from anywhere in the world, who are interested in moral, social, political, or strategic thought.
+The program is open to current college students and recent college graduates (up to two years post graduation,) from anywhere in the world, who are interested in moral, social, political, or strategic thought.
 College-age Jews of all backgrounds and denominations are invited to apply, as well as non-Jews with a strong interest and background in Judaism of some form.

 When is the deadline for applications?

 Early Decision: December 1, 2019, hear back by January 6, 2020

 Regular Decision: February 16, 2020, hear back by April 3, 2020

 We encourage you to submit your summer fellowship application early.
 This gives us a few months in the late winter and spring to develop your research project or internship.